-The listening section and grammar, vocabulary, and reading (GVR) section of the ECCE are scored electronically at CaMLA using Item Response Theory (IRT).
-The mathematical model used to produce IRT scores provides accuracy in equating and flexibility in incorporating information from all items across different forms.
+The listening section and grammar, vocabulary, and reading (GVR) section of the ECCE are scored electronically at CaMLA using an advanced mathematical model based on Item Response Theory (IRT).
+The mathematical model used to produce IRT scores ensures that the ability required to pass a section, or to receive a high score, remains the same from year to year.

 Read more about scaled scoring in Answers to Frequently Asked Questions about Scaled Scores on the ECCE and ECPE (PDF)